 The petticoat and stomacher will both be made using a solid pink crinkle satin.
 The same fabric will also be used to create the trimmings for the gown and petticoat.

 I will use a pink and black damask print satin for the gown.
 The lining is solid pink satin.
-I ordered so many yards of the damask it was sent to me on the roll instead of cut yardage.
+The damask required a ton of yardage, consequently, it was sent to me on the roll instead of cut yardage.

-The Robe a la Francaise is an intriguing project, and I am excited to get started.
-In addition to being historical, it is versatile.
 An 18th Century Woman could have a gown of a solid color or multi-colored textile.
-Alternate petticoats could be worn with the gown to create a different look.
+Alternate petticoats could be worn with the gown to create different looks.
 As an example, I could easily create a black petticoat and stomacher to completely alter the appearance of this gown.